-Occasionally, allegations may be made against students by others in the Academy, which are of a safeguarding nature.
+Occasionally, allegations may be made against students by others in the Academy, which are safeguarding.
 Safeguarding issues raised in this way may include physical abuse, emotional abuse, sexual abuse, and sexual exploitation.
 It is likely that to be considered a safeguarding allegation against a student, some of the following features will be found if the allegation:

-- is made against an older student and refers to their behaviour towards a younger student or a more vulnerable student. - is of a serious nature, possibly including a criminal offence. - raises risk factors for other students in the Academy. - indicates that other students may have been affected by this student. - indicates that young people outside the Academy may be affected by this student.
+- is made against an older student and refers to their behaviour towards a younger student or a more vulnerable student. - is serious, possibly including a criminal offence. - raises risk factors for other students in the Academy. - indicates that other students may have been affected by this student. - indicates that young people outside the Academy may be affected by this student.